 Region Regulatory Support Notes Narrow Band North America ("NA2") FCC 47 CFG Ch.
-1 Part 15 Industrie Canada RSS-210 Complies with all FCC regulations but uses a narrow frequency range: 917,400 kHz to 927,200 kHz European Union ("EU3") Revised ETSI EN 302 208 Note: The EU and EU2 regions offered for other modules are for legacy applications using old ETSI regulations.
+1 Part 15 Industrie Canada RSS-210 Complies with all FCC regulations but uses a half the frequency range: 917,400 kHz to 927,200 kHz Narrow Band North America ("NA3") FCC 47 CFG Ch.
+1 Part 15 Industrie Canada RSS-210 Complies with all FCC regulations but uses a 5 MHz frequency range: 917,500 kHz to 922,500 kHz European Union ("EU3") Revised ETSI EN 302 208 Note: The EU and EU2 regions offered for other modules are for legacy applications using old ETSI regulations.
 These are not supported in the Nano.
-By default EU3 will use four channels.
+By default, EU3 will use four channels.
 The EU3 region can also be used in a single channel mode.
 These two modes of operation are defined as: Single Channel Mode Set by manually setting the frequency hop table to a single frequency.
-In this mode the module will occupy the set channel for up to four sec- onds, after which it will be quiet for 100msec before transmitting on the same channel again.
-Multi Channel Mode Set by default or by manually setting more than one frequency in the hop table.
-In this mode the module will occupy one of the configured chan- nels for up to four seconds, after which it may switch to another channel and immediately occupy that channel for up to four seconds.
+In this mode the module will occupy the set channel for up to four seconds, after which it will be quiet for 100msec before transmitting on the same channel again.
+Multi-Channel Mode Set by default or by manually setting more than one frequency in the hop table.
+In this mode the module will occupy one of the configured channels for up to four seconds, after which it may switch to another channel and immediately occupy that channel for up to four seconds.
 It will not return to any channel until that channel has been dormant for 100 msec.
 This mode allows for more continuous reading.
-Korea (KR2) KCC (2009) The first frequency channel (917,300kHz) of the KR2 region is derated to a maximum level of +22 dBm to meet the regulatory requirements.
-All other channels operate up to +27dBm.
-This has little impact on performance.
-The reader, by default, automatically switches off channels when no tags are found, often in as little as 40 msec.
-India (IN) Telecom Regulatory Authority of India (TRAI), 2005 regula- tions